Skip to calculator

 Staircase Calculator

-Design a straight, L-shape or U-shape stair in minutes — risers, going, angle, stringer length & headroom.
+Design straight, L-shape or U-shape stairs — steps, risers, going, angle, stringer length & headroom estimate.

 metres